 - Family Law in BC (Legal Aid BC)

-- MyLawBC featuring Q and A pathways to get tailored action plans, and free online mediation to make a parenting plan (Legal Aid BC)
+- MyLawBC featuring Q and A pathways to get tailored action plans, and free online mediation to make parenting and child support arrangements (Legal Aid BC)

 Please note: Legal Aid BC resources are for professional development.
 They don't provide legal or other professional advice.
 Law is constantly evolving; changes in practice and procedure occur frequently.
 Exercise your professional judgment about the correctness and applicability of the material.
 Please refer to the relevant legislation, case law, administrative guidelines, and other primary sources.
 The views and conclusions expressed here are not necessarily those of Legal Aid BC.